zumasys/docs/site/jbase/release-notes/5.7.4-release-notes/pn5_60900/README.md

 The jBASE JSON parser insisted that the source text was an object or an array.
 The extension allows for the four primitive types to be represented as well as objects or arrays.
 The new revision notes this by saying:

+## Note

-*"Note that certain previous specifications of JSON constrained a JSON text to be an object or an array."*
+>Certain previous specifications of JSON constrained a JSON text to be an object or an array.

 ### Current Release Behavior